lakehq/sail/README.md

 ```

 Run the following command to patch the Spark project and set up the Spark environment.
-You need to make sure your working directory is clean before applying the patch.
+You need to make sure the Spark directory is clean before applying the patch.

 ```bash
 git -C opt/spark checkout v3.5.1